brendan-duncan/ugit/README.md

 * Run the app with `npm start`.

-* You can build it as an executable with build:exe
+* You can build it as an executable with `npm run build:exe`
-  * Alternatively you can build it as an executable with build:forge.
+  * Alternatively you can build it as an executable with `npm run build:forge`.
 This uses Electron Forge instead of Electron Builder, and I don't know which is better at this point.